Live Online Carnatic Lessons (Similar to Skype Carnatic Classes)

 The word vageyakara means one who gives a beautiful blend of swara and sahithya.
 The composers are mainly classified as pre-trinity and post-trinity composers.

-STAGES IN LEARNING CARNATIC MUSIC:As one commences learning carnatic music, the growth curve includes the following stages: Abhyaasa gaanam (Varisais, Alankarams), Geethams, Varnams, Krithis, Manodharma sangeetham and finally Ragam Thanam Pallavi.
+STAGES IN LEARNING ONLINE CARNATIC MUSIC:As one commences learning carnatic music, the growth curve includes the following stages: Abhyaasa gaanam (Varisais, Alankarams), Geethams, Varnams, Krithis, Manodharma sangeetham and finally Ragam Thanam Pallavi.
 Learning theory happens side by side along with the various stages or the levels.

 * Conditions Apply